 A Food Forward truck, full of recovered fruits and vegetables, backs into the loading bay at the Produce Pit Stop.

 Starting at 4 am, Food Forward’s trucks leave for the Wholesale Produce District to collect donations of surplus fruits and vegetables from wholesalers.
 By 10 am, they have picked up several truckloads and agencies are beginning to arrive.
 Over several hours, the warehouse was quite literally filled with produce for our partner agencies to pick up and take back to their communities.
-There are a lot of moving pieces to keep track of, and the pallets and moving in and out very quickly, with very little downtime.
+There are a lot of moving pieces to keep track of, and the pallets are moving in and out very quickly, with very little downtime.
 Throughout the entire morning, the Wholesale team remains a well-organized, efficient unit.

 Members of the Wholesale Recovery team pose in front of Food Forward trucks.
 From left: Wholesale Recovery Program Driver Merced Giles Bonfil, Wholesale Recovery Program Supervisor Leo Paz, Wholesale Recovery Program Driver Antonio Velasquez, Wholesale Recovery Warehouse Supervisor Daniel Gallegos.